-- Star Anise: I know this can sometimes be hard to find.
+- Star Anise: I know star anise can sometimes be hard to find.
 If you can't find it, use 2 teaspoons of Chinese Five Spice powder instead.

-- Rice Noodles: It's important to drain and rinse your noodles under cold water.
+- Rice Noodles: It's important to drain and rinse your rice noodles under cold water.

 - Tofu: I used firm tofu and cut it into cubes.
-If you're not trying to make this recipe vegan, you can substitute with your favorite protein.
+If you're not trying to make this recipe vegan, you can substitute it with your favourite protein.